seanblanchfield/tfi-gtfs/README.md

 ```

 ### Finding your stop number
 Stop numbers are printed on bus stops.
-You can also find relevant stops on the official [TFI route map](https://www.transportforireland.ie/getting-around/by-bus/route-maps/).
+You can also find relevant stops on the official [TFI journey planner](https://www.transportforireland.ie/plan-a-journey/).
 Click on a stop to see its stop number.

 ## Response format